cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 de Woestijne method for any Weierstrass curve of the form given in
 {{weierstrass}}.
 See {{svdw}} for information on the constants used in this mapping.

-Note that the sign of constant c3 below MUST equal 0.
-If sgn0(c3) = -1,
+Note that the constant c3 below MUST be chosen such that sgn0(c3) = 0.
-c3 MUST instead be set to -c3.
+In other words, if the square-root computation returns a value cx such that sgn0(cx) = 1, set c3 = -cx; otherwise, set c3 = cx.

 ~~~
 map_to_curve_svdw(u)